Contents

 Solva is one of the loveliest villages in Wales, essentially a single street with brightly painted houses, art galleries, cafes and pubs.

-River Tywi – also commonly spelt River Towy
+13. River Tywi – also commonly spelt River Towy

-The Tywi is the longest river in Wales that flows solely within Wales.
-It begins its journey in the remote Cambrian Mountains of Mid Wales, passing through man-made reservoir Llyn Brianne before descending through the Tywi Forest and passing the first town on its route, Llandovery.
+It begins its journey in the remote Cambrian Mountains of Mid Wales, passing the man-made reservoir Llyn Brianne before descending through the Tywi Forest and passing the first town on its route, Llandovery.

 The lower Tywi is one of the most beautiful landscapes in Wales, a classic meandering valley with rolling green hills passing three castles between Llandeilo and Carmarthen.